 - Recent charity drive or visit to schools photos.

-Sharing real-life experiences creates a feeling of belonging and pushes reluctant patients into prescribed therapies.
+Sharing real-life experiences fosters a sense of belonging and encourages reluctant patients to engage in prescribed therapies.

 Designing Content That Resonates